Sentilix/spas/Spas/readme.txt

 Missing:
-* Functionality to evaluate activation rules (missing some rules but going ahead)
-	* Polymorphed (replace with SPELLTRIGGER_DEBUFFACTIVE)
 * Remove cogwheel - replace with Rightclicking frame instead.

-* Assigned players are not removed from spellInfo.UnitID; means unitId is still active.
+Done:
 * UI: margins etc. in config screen.
 	* UI:
 		* Margin (0-8 pixels)
 		* Size (16x16 ...
 48x48?)
-		* # of Rows
+		* # of Rows (removed from UI again; bars look awfull)
 	* Visibility config in UI.

-Done:
+* Functionality to evaluate activation rules (missing some rules but going ahead)
+	* Polymorphed (replace with SPELLTRIGGER_DEBUFFACTIVE)
+* Assigned players are not removed from spellInfo.UnitID; means unitId is still active.
 * Possible bug: CD or Debuff not working in groups.
 Havent reproduced yet.
 	* Happened because GetUnitidFromName did not take party into consideration.
 Using DigamAddonLib now.
 * BUG: all configured debuff types changes - not only the one actually changed.